HBLFA Raumberg-Gumpenstein

 Research

-As the largest department of the Federal Ministry of Agriculture, Forestry, Regions and Water Management (BML), the Raumberg-Gumpenstein Higher Federal Teaching and Research Institute ( HBLFA the driving force for sustainable business in the agricultural, food and environmental sectors of rural areas in agricultural research .
+The Higher Federal Teaching and Research Institute Raumberg-Gumpenstein (HBLFA) is the largest agency of the Federal Ministry of Agriculture, Forestry, Climate and Environmental Protection, Regions and Water Management (BMLUK) in agricultural research and is the driving force for sustainable management in the agricultural, food and environmental sectors of rural areas.

 Goals and tasks

-Forward-looking, innovative and practice-relevant research projects are primarily carried out in cooperation with national and international organizations.
-Particular emphasis is placed on ensuring that the knowledge gained is passed on quickly and efficiently to all target groups (science, politics, advice, teachers, companies and, above all, farmers) so that the feedback can flow back into new research projects.
+Forward-looking, innovative, and practically relevant research projects are primarily carried out in cooperation with national and international organizations.
+Particular emphasis is placed on ensuring that the knowledge gained is disseminated quickly and efficiently to all target groups (science, politics, consulting, teaching, companies, and especially farmers) so that feedback can be incorporated into new research projects.

 Position

-Due to its central location in the Alpine region - very conveniently located at the intersection of the Limestone and Central Alps - the site is representative of a large part of the Alpine region with a rainfall of around 1000 mm and an average annual temperature of 7.2°C. The experimental results achieved can be directly transferred and applied in large areas at home and abroad.
-There are also branch offices in other important production areas.
+Due to its central location in the Alpine region – very favorably situated at the intersection of the Limestone and Central Alps – the site, with an average annual precipitation of approximately 1000 mm and a mean annual temperature of 7.2°C, is representative of a large part of the Alpine region.
+The experimental results obtained can be directly transferred and applied in many areas both domestically and internationally.
+Furthermore, there are branch offices in other important production regions.

 Resources and equipment

-In total, the HBLFA Raumberg-Gumpenstein is currently working on around 200 hectares, 35 hectares of which are experimental plots, for the implementation of research projects.
-To take into account the different soil and climate conditions within the federal territory, the HBLFA permanent branch offices in Wels-Thalheim, Lambach-Stadl-Paura, Admont, Oberalm near Hallein ( LFS Winklhof ), Piber and Kobenz near Knittelfeld.
-In addition, a teaching forest of around 170 hectares is managed for practical lessons.
+The HBLFA Raumberg-Gumpenstein currently manages approximately 200 hectares, including 35 hectares of experimental plots, for research projects.
+To account for the diverse soil and climate conditions across Austria, the HBLFA permanent branch locations in Wels-Thalheim, Lambach-Stadl-Paura, Admont, Oberalm near Hallein (LFS Winklhof), Piber, and Kobenz near Knittelfeld.
+In addition, a teaching forest of approximately 170 hectares is managed for practical instruction.

-Almost 250 people are employed in the entire research operation, more than 50 of them in key positions as academics and technicians.
-The institutes for livestock research, crop production and cultural landscape, species-appropriate animal husbandry and health as well as organic farming and biodiversity of livestock are divided into a total of 14 scientific departments.
-Some large departments are further divided into departments.
-To carry out the livestock experiments, the animal population includes an average of 250 cattle, 330 sheep and goats and 250 pigs.
+The entire research operation employs nearly 250 people, more than 50 of whom hold key positions as academics and technicians.
+The institutes for livestock research, crop production and cultural landscape, species-appropriate animal husbandry and health, and organic farming and biodiversity of livestock are divided into a total of 14 scientific departments.
+Some of the larger departments are further subdivided into sections.
+The animal population used for conducting livestock experiments averages 250 cattle, 330 sheep and goats, and 250 pigs.